Information on COVID-19

 Before our specialists see your child, you will need a referral for evaluation from a healthcare professional, such as your child’s pediatrician.
 The first appointment with our specialists will likely be a one- to two-hour interview.

 At this appointment, the provider will take an extensive history.
 He or she will gather information about any health problems, current concerns, information about your child’s life and any difficult behaviors you would like us to know about.
 The provider will also observe how your child behaves and interacts with others during the appointment.
 You may be asked to fill out a brief questionnaire or checklist.
+No formal psychological testing will be completed at this initial appointment.

 The second appointment will last longer and may include speech testing and/or psychological testing, or your child may see multiple providers from our team to help clarify the diagnosis.
 Your child may take tests that are in the form of games or activities such as stacking blocks or describing pictures.
 During these activities, our providers look for specific behaviors or reactions that can help them form a diagnosis for your child.